Rock Machine MC criminal allegations and incidents: Ontario

-In 2017.
-Inspector Larry Charmley, of the Peterborough Police stated that the Rock Machine had been consistently sighted and had become more active in Peterborough.
+In 2017, Inspector Larry Charmley, of the Peterborough Police stated that the Rock Machine had been consistently sighted and had become more active in Peterborough.
 Along with Rock Machine members of the Hells Angels, Outlaws Motorcycle Club and Loners Motorcycle Club have also been active.

 The Outlaws, Hells Angels, Rock Machine and other groups are looking for opportunities here.
 They are worldwide and want to take over territory.
 We do know that there has been Hells Angels that have been in town, and the Rock Machine has also been around town so we suspect that we are going to see them here more.

-In March 2018, former Rock Machine-faction leader, Emard received a 33-month sentence after he was convicted of having possessed a firearm and narcotics while wearing Rock Machine "cut".
+Jean-François Émard, the leader of the Erköse faction in Canada had an extensive criminal record, he had originally been a member of the Palmers MC during the Quebec Biker War.
+In October 2014, Émard had been charged with possession with intent to traffic narcotics and possession of a weapon in Quebec.
+In 2016, as a result of an incident, he and Pascal Carrier, another member of his faction were arrested and charged with firearms related crimes.
+In March 2018, Rock Machine-faction leader, Emard received a 33-month sentence after he was convicted of having possessed a firearm and narcotics while wearing Rock Machine "cut".
 The sentence included a 30-month sentence he received later, on May 2, 2018, he was found guilty of having committed an act of indecent exposure by having intercourse on the hood of a vehicle parked on the side of a public roadway.
+His imprisonment would cause the Erköse faction to dissolve in Canada, members were either forced to rejoin the legitimate Rock Machine or retire.

-In May 2019, he received eligibility for parole however the Penitentiary Correctional Service Canada was advised by police that they "believed his life was in danger.
+In May 2019, now former faction leader, Emard received eligibility for parole however the Penitentiary Correctional Service Canada was advised by police that they "believed his life was in danger.
 No halfway house was willing to take the risk of having Emard as a resident" as a result parole was suspended, before parole board members, Jean-François Émard declared that the Rock Machine, his former club, had become "a shame" to him, that he was not on friendly terms with them.
 At the next hearing in July 2019, the ex-biker said he knew where the threats were coming from but dismissed them.
 Emard was eventually released in February 2020, with a court order that he wear a GPS tracking bracelet.
 In May 2020, his bracelet revealed he had travelled 50 kilometres outside of the area he was limited to be within, so he was returned to custody, upon his return to prison he was assaulted by other inmates with assumed association to the Rock Machine.
 The injuries he received were severe enough that it required him to be transferred to an off-site hospital.